Canceling Your Score on Your Answer Sheet

 Canceling Your Score by Written Request

 Written requests for score cancellation must be received by LSAC within six calendar days of the test.
-LSAT score cancellation requests must be submitted to LSAC in the form of a signed fax; overnight letter; or expedited, mailed score cancellation form.
+LSAT score cancellation requests must be submitted to LSAC in the form of a signed fax; overnight letter; or expedited, mailed score cancellation form (PDF).
 Requests received after this deadline are not valid and will not be processed.
 No other form of score cancellation request—such as email, mailgram, voice mail, or telegram—will be accepted, as all score cancellation requests must include the test taker's signature.
 Valid score cancellation requests must include:

 - your statement that you wish to cancel your LSAT score

 - the test date and test center name and code number

 - your signature (unsigned cancellation requests will not be processed)

 Shortly after your written request for score cancellation is processed, LSAC will email you a confirmation.
 If you do not receive this confirmation within four calendar days after your request was submitted, contact LSAC immediately to verify that your request was processed.
 You can confirm processing of your score cancellation request in the LSAT Status section of your online account.
 You may also call 215.968.1001; allow at least four days for your request to be processed before you call.

 If it appears that your score cancellation request was not received by the deadline or has not been processed, you may submit proof that you sent, and LSAC received, your request within the required period.
 It is your responsibility to keep proof of LSAC's receipt of your cancellation request.
 However, no such documentation will be accepted beyond 14 calendar days after the test.